rotundasoftware/backbone-courier/README.md

 		"selected" : "_onChildSelected"
 	}

-	// pass the "selected" message from any child view up to this view's
-	// parent, changing the message's name to "resourceSelected" passMessages : {
-		"selected" : "resourceSelected"
-	},

 	_onChildSelected : function( data, source, messageName ) {
 		alert( "My child view just spawned the 'selected' message." );

+		// the three arguments to a message handler are:
-		// any application defined data that has been supplied: assert( data instanceof Backbone.Model );
+		// 1) any application defined data that has been supplied: assert( data instanceof Backbone.Model );

-		// the child view object that spawned or passed this
+		// 2) the child view object that spawned or passed this
 		// message (in this case, myView):
 		assert( source instanceof Backbone.View );

-		// and the name of the message assert( messageName === "selected" );
+		// and 3) the name of the message assert( messageName === "selected" );

-		alert( "After I'm done here, because of the entry in my passMessages " + "hash, I'll change this message's name to 'resourceSelected', " + "then pass it to my own parent view." );
 	}

 	// a separate example. messages can also be used to get dynamic